 Fatmagül’ün Suçu Ne?
 (What is Fatmagül’s crime?) / 2010 – 2012: it’s a story based on Vedat Türkali’s homonymous novel.
 The series evolves around Fatmagül and Kerim who are the main characters.
 Fatmagül, who is raped one night by 3 people under the influence of alcohol and drugs, is desperately trying to rebuild herself after these events with the help of Kerim, the silent witness of this frightening episode.

 Ezel / 2009 – 2011: a high-end drama that was a great success in Turkey but also a global phenomenon with hundreds of millions of viewers across the globe.
 This is the story of Ömer, a young man returning from military service, who is betrayed by his friends and his fiancee after a heist that doesn’t go as planned and ends up in prison for ten years.
 He simulates his own death there and manages to escape.
-He recreates himself as “Ezel”, a high-end poker player who is a successful and classy man, but motivated internally by one thing: his determination to understand why the people he loved betrayed him, and e take his revenge.
+He recreates himself as “Ezel”, a high-end poker player who is a successful and classy man, but motivated internally by one thing: his determination to understand why the people he loved betrayed him and takes his revenge.
 A story inspired by the Count of Monte-Cristo.

 Kuzey Güney (North-South) / 2011 – 2013: Kuzey, a 17-year-old boy, endorses the crime of his brother Güney, while the two brothers are in love with Cemre, the same girl of their neighborhood.
 After 4 years in prison, Kuzey is released but discoverers that his big brother Güney has been in a relationship for 4 years with Cemre.
 This relationship will separate the two brothers who will hate each other.
 Güney decides to marry another woman so that Kuzey can go out and fully love Cemre.
 Even after this marriage, Kuzey is unable to date Cemre because she is still her brother’s former fiancee.